Monthly Archives: May 2015

 Many formal gardens have low to medium height box hedges as a common characteristic.
 They are typically formed into geometric shapes that enclose an informal mix of plantings.
 This is a style that works well in both large and small gardens.
 During the winter it is the formal framework that ensures the garden remains looking stylish.
 This is due to the hedges, which hide the stems of pruned roses or other bare beds.
 The following hedging plants are suitable for local use: Abelia 'Francis Mason', coleonema, Duranta 'Sheena's Gold', and lavender.

 People in the UK are spending more and more of their leisure time in the garden.
 This means there are often valuable items within the sheds for use of garden upkeep or garden enjoyment.
 Police in all areas have said there is an increase in garden thefts from sheds.
 The thieves are attracted to the possibility of gaining easy access to unsecured sheds and the valuable property within.
 This is the time of year there is a slight increase in sheds and garages being broken into.
 The incidents which have been reported include items taken ranging from tools, cycles, fishing tackle, and even rotavators.
 These are expensive items to replace and the impact upon insurance premiums can be quite significant.
+Police advise all homeowners to focus as much on securing their sheds and garages as they do on securing their homes.
+The following are tips on how to increase shed security.

 Posted: May 18, 2015|Categories: Community Gardening|